From pizza crusts to apple cores, students explore PSU’s food waste

 During fall quarter, the Sustainability Leadership Center’s Food Systems Task Force decided to focus our efforts on exploring PSU’s food waste stream.
 We set out to see how food waste is managed on campus.
 Here's what we found out:

 - In Victor’s dining hall, food scraps from the kitchen and from student meals are composted.
 Victor’s also offers meals in reusable to-go boxes.

 - Eating establishments in the Viking Food Court in Smith compost kitchen food scraps, and a compost station is available in the seating area in Smith for students to deposit food waste.
 Reusable to-go boxes are also available in the Viking Food Court.

 - Groups hosting events on campus can request to have a compost bin delivered to collect food waste through Conferences and Events.

 - Departments can request permanent compost bins for their offices from the Campus Sustainability Office.
 As of this fall, office compost bins in most buildings at PSU are emptied by campus custodial services.

 - If your department or office bin isn't emptied by custodial services, there are also several drop off locations on campus.
-Here is a PDF map of these locations.

 We also explored how independent restaurants and cafes around the PSU campus handle food waste, since much of the waste at these establishments is generated by PSU students.
 In addition, food scraps and food packaging from take-out items often end up in PSU’s garbage bins.
 We conducted informal site visits to over twenty eating establishments around campus and found that while about half of these eating establishments compost their kitchen food scraps, less than a quarter have a compost container out front for customers.